Maramessa/github/README.md

 ## Welcome to GitHub Pages
+## Seeing Your Remotes

+git-remote - Manage set of tracked repositories  allows you to show which remotes are currently connected, but also to add new connections or remove existing ones.A remote in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.

+## What is the use of Git remote?
+A remote in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting service like GitHub or on an internal server.
+In contrast to a local repository, a remote typically does not provide a file tree of the project's current state

+## Creating and modifying git remote configurationsCreating
+The git remote command is also a convenience or 'helper' method for modifying a repo's ./.git/config file.
+The commands presented below let you manage connections with other repositories.
+The following commands will modify the repo's /.git/config file.
+The result of the following commands can also be achieved by directly editing the ./.git/config file with a text editor.

 You can use the [editor on GitHub](https://github.com/Maramessa/github/edit/master/README.md) to maintain and preview the content for your website in Markdown files.